Contact

 What Does a Foster Care Adoption Attorney Do?

 We coordinate directly with DCP&P caseworkers to ensure all legal requirements are met efficiently and transparently.
-The details matter here.
-Beyond communication, we provide rigorous paperwork oversight to build a strong legal foundation.
-We handle the high-stakes documents that protect your parental rights.
+The details matter on this path.
+Beyond communication, we provide rigorous paperwork guidance to build a strong legal foundation.
+We draft and review the high-stakes documents that protect your parental rights.

-If the process hits delays in the termination of parental rights (TPR) or administrative friction with background checks, we apply our specialized experience to find logical solutions.
+If the process hits delays in the termination of parental rights (TPR) or administrative friction with background checks, we apply our specialized experience to guide you toward a clear path forward.
 Finally, we provide professional courtroom representation, asserting the permanency of your child’s placement through every necessary hearing.

 Attorney vs. Agency vs. DCS: Who Does What?